-Artificial sweeteners are often the cause of heated debate.
+Artificial sweeteners are often the topic of heated debate.

-On one hand, they're claimed to increase the risk of cancer and negatively affect your blood sugar and gut health.
+On one hand, they're claimed to increase your risk of cancer and harm your blood sugar and gut health.

 This article reviews the evidence on artificial sweeteners and their health effects.